alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * with local-only email to satisfy application dependencies
 * with a standard hostname which will not resolve in DNS (invalid.invalid)
 * with a standard timezone (UTC)
+* with a basic firewall of inbound connections
 * with openssh for access to local network

 Non-Goals: